 Why I Decided To Start My Own Podcast

 However, I’ve always missed a podcast talking about entrepreneurship in my mother tongue.
 Some time ago, I started to think about building my own entrepreneurship podcast.
 It will not only help me conquer my “social interaction fears” (I’m a geek after all, what’d you expect :).
 It will also allow me to meet fellow entrepreneurs, hear inspiring stories and grow my network of contacts.

 Thus, I decided to ask some friends if they will be interested in being interviewed and featured in the podcast.
 The response was really positive so that encouraged me to try and do it.

 I have some pretty decent recording gear because one of my hobbies is composing minimalist classical music.
 So I bought two nice podcast mics and started scheduling interviews.
 So far, I have recorded four interviews and published three episodes of the podcast.

 The Experience So Far…

 The experience has been really enjoyable, and I’m seeing a lot of interest.
 The podcast has had 300 downloads since it started, which is great given that I’m not Pat Flynn.
-Furthermore, it has brought me new opportunities to meet awesome entrepreneurs, hear their stories, learn and be inspired by them.
+Furthermore, it has brought me new opportunities to meet awesome entrepreneurs, hear their stories, and learn and be inspired by them.

-In conclusion, it’s being a nice endeavor, and I think it has potential to become something huge.
+In conclusion, it’s being a nice endeavor, and I think it has the potential to become something huge.

 Besides, It’s also something that doesn’t take a lot of time from me.
-I usually spend one hour recording the interviews, and about 30-45 minutes editing the sound, uploading it to SoundCloud, etc. As a result, I can probably keep on doing it while I work on other projects.
+I usually spend one hour recording the interviews, and about 30-45 minutes editing the sound, upload it to SoundCloud, etc. As a result, I can probably keep on doing it while I work on other projects.

 I think I will also write a post on how it all started.
 I know a lot’s been written already about starting a podcast.
 However, I think I can definitely add some value by relating it to how to get started in the context of a micropreneur working on several projects at the same time.